-For over 20 years, AMO has been working hard to protect rural volunteer fire services by opposing the firefighter unions that target double-hatter firefighters.
-These are volunteer firefighters who provide essential fire services to their home communities, while also working full-time for a city department.
+For more than 20 years, AMO has been working hard to protect rural volunteer fire services by opposing the firefighter unions that target double hatter firefighters.
+These are volunteer firefighters who provide essential fire services to their home communities while also working full-time for a city department.
 In 2018, legislation was finally amended to protect these important public servants.

 The practice of double hatting is forbidden by the International Association of Fire Fighters (IAFF), the trade union representing professional firefighters in Canada and the United States.
 The penalties and fines imposed by the union have long discouraged firefighters from volunteering valuable fire services to many small communities where on-call firefighters are a norm.

 AMO, along with its member municipal governments, have long been advocating on the behalf of double hatters.
-Volunteer firefighter who have the desire to contribute to their home community should be allowed to use their talents, when available, in off hours.
-AMO recognizes that at the centre of this advocacy is the volunteer firefighter’s freedom to use their time off as they wish, without reprisal.
+Volunteer firefighters who have the desire to contribute to their home communities should be allowed to use their talents, when available, in off hours.
+AMO recognizes that at the centre of this advocacy is the volunteer firefighters’ freedom to use their time off as they wish, without reprisal.

 Double hatters bring substantial experience to fire services in many Ontario communities that do not require and cannot afford a full-time, salaried department.
-They often take on a leadership role while they work to ensure the safety of their family, friends, and community where they live.
+They often take on a leadership role while they work to ensure the safety of their families, friends, and communities where they live.

 In December 2018 AMO welcomed the legislative amendments to the Fire Protection and Prevention Act (FPPA) through Bill 57, Restoring Trust, Transparency and Accountability Act, 2018.